MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-analysis-services-tabular-data.md

 **Question:** If I created a live connection, is it secure?

 **Answer:** Yes.
 Your current Windows credentials are used to connect to the Analysis Services server.
-You cannot use Basic or stored credentials in either the Power BI service or Power BI Desktop when exploring live.
+You can't use Basic or stored credentials in either the Power BI service or Power BI Desktop when exploring live.

 **Question:** In Navigator, I see a model and a perspective.
 What’s the difference?